DerekTurtleRoe/ares/docs/guides/import.md

 must end in `.st`)
 in order for it to be successfully imported.
-Sometimes mini-cartridge filenames end in `.sfc`, which will make higan try to import them as regular Super Famicom games, and fail miserably.
+Sometimes mini-cartridge filenames end in `.sfc`, which will make ares try to import them as regular Super Famicom games, and fail miserably.
 Rename the file and it should work beautifully.

 To play a Sufami Turbo game,
-load the Sufami Turbo cartridge like any other game. higan will open another [filesystem browser] to let you pick which previously-imported mini-cartridge you want to insert into slot A.
+load the Sufami Turbo cartridge like any other game. ares will open another [filesystem browser] to let you pick which previously-imported mini-cartridge you want to insert into slot A.
 If you press "Cancel" at this point,